 2010: Lady Antebellum released the album Need You Now.

-1939: Marshall Lieb of the Teddy Bears ("To Know Him Is To Love Him"); died March 15, 2002.
+1939: Marshall Lieb of the Teddy Bears ("To Know Him Is To Love Him") was born in Los Angeles; died of a heart attack March 15, 2002 in Northridge, California.

-1944: Merilee Rush ("Angel of the Morning" from 1968) was born in Seattle, Washington.
+1944: Merrilee Rush ("Angel Of The Morning" from 1968) was born in Seattle, Washington.

-1945: Ashley Hutchings, vocalist, songwriter, arranger and bassist of Fairport Convention and later a producer, was born in Southgate, Middlesex, England.
+1945: Ashley Hutchings, vocalist, songwriter, arranger and bassist of Fairport Convention, and later a producer, was born in Southgate, Middlesex, England.

-1946: Deon Jackson ("Love Makes the World Go Round" was born in Ann Arbor, Michigan.
+1946: Deon Jackson ("Love Makes the World Go Round" was born in Ann Arbor, Michigan; died April 18, 2014 in Chicago, Illinois.

 1948: Corky Laing, drummer of Mountain ("Mississippi Queen"), was born in Montreal, Quebec, Canada.